AlanLoo12/ssdk/README.md

 ## Controls:
 * Left/Right/Up/Down keys do what they are supposed to do
+* Use -/= to zoom
+* Use z/x to select the inventory item

 ## Idea:
 * Player needs to travel the cave to find the way out